Humpback whale (Megaptera novaeangliae)

 Adult 16 m

-- High vantage sites including headlands such as the Nobbies, Pyramid Rock and Cape Woolamai, Phillip Island and Cape Schank and Flinders, Mornington Peninsula, increase your chances of seeing whales if in the area
+> High vantage sites including headlands such as the Nobbies, Pyramid Rock and Cape Woolamai, Phillip Island, and Cape Schank and Flinders, on the Mornington Peninsula, increase your chances of seeing whales if in the area

 Where can you hear of humpback whale sightings in Victorian waters?

 > Download and keep an eye on the Wildlife Whales app for whale sightings along the Bass Coast (Phillip Island) and Wilsons Promontory

 Can I join a tour to see whales?